Hyperdiverseproject/DeTox/readme.md

 - `clustering_threshold`: the clustering threshold for CD-HIT.
 - `maxlen`: the maximum length of transcripts to keep.
 - `signalp_dvalue`: the D-value threshold for SignalP.
-- `signalp_path`: the path to the SignalP executable.
+- `signalp_path`: the path to the SignalP executable. !! (generates errors, it has been disabled in the code.
+It is preferable to install it globally in .bashrc so that it can be accessed directly with "signalp".)
 - `wolfPsort_path`: the path to the WoLF PSORT executable (WoLFPSort/bin/runWolfPsortSummary).
 This parameter is required if `wolfpsort` is set to `True`.
 - `quant`: a boolean option to perform transcript quantification using Salmon.
 If set to `True`, the `R1` and `R2` parameters are required.
 - `TPMthreshold`: The TPM threshold for a sequence to be flagged "T".